theopmw/Top-Spots-London/TESTING.md

 In order to fix this, the index.html code must be refactored.
 The current code uses Bootstrap float classes to float the map right and the Information Box (Welcome message, Hero image, Legend on landing page and Venue information and Legend on all venue pages) left.

-In order to fix this problem, either Bootstrap nested rows or CSS Grid (with vthe help of Flexbox) will be implemennted.
+In order to fix this problem, either Bootstrap nested rows or CSS Grid (with the help of Flexbox) will be implemented.

 Due to time constraints this feature has been unable to be implemented but will be written in in future updates to improve the site responsiveness and UX.
 It will also allow for improved potential scalability of the site if it should grow in size and complexity in the future.

-### Console Violation - non passive event listener
+### Console Violation - non-passive event listener

 The Top Spots London Home page shows the following violations on my system: